TheToddLuci0/hugo-ficurinia/README.md

     umamiWebsiteId = "example-tracking-code"

-    enableShareOnFediverse = false  # enable a button at the end of an article to share it on the fediverse tocBeforeImage = false  # show the table of contents before the main article image; default false
+    enableShareOnFediverse = false  # enable a button at the end of an article to share it on the fediverse fediverseAccount = "@username@instance.com"  # Automatically add your username under the post when anyone shares your articles tocBeforeImage = false  # show the table of contents before the main article image; default false

     # WARNING: deprecated!
 Use [[menu.icons]] instead, look below